 How is Performance Max Different from Other Types of Google Ad Campaigns?

 If you have a B2B eCommerce store, you’re likely already familiar with Google’s Smart Shopping Campaigns, which use a similar combination of dynamic ad creation and machine learning to maximize online sales conversions across platforms.
 Performance Max is the new, improved Smart Shopping, with some B2B-friendly features.
 With Performance Max, you can set multiple conversion goals and prioritize them based on the value of each action to your business.

-The difference between Performance Max and Smart Shopping is largely academic, though, as Google is in the process of sunsetting Smart Shopping.
-Between June and September 2022, Smart Shopping Campaigns will gradually be converted into Performance Max.
-(Unless you’re ahead of the game and make the switch yourself.)
+The difference between Performance Max and Smart Shopping is (or was) largely academic.
+At the time of writing, Google was in the process of sunsetting Smart Shopping.
+Between June and September 2022, Smart Shopping Campaigns was gradually converted into Performance Max.
+(Unless you were ahead of the game and made the switch yourself.)

 Keyword-based search campaigns remain the same — you assemble ads, choose keywords and phrases and set your budget and bidding strategy to maximize the conversions you want.
 The big difference here is that traditional search ads are single-platform, and, while you can use automated bidding to help you maximize your return on investment (ROI), it’s up to you to create an effective ad and on-point CTAs with the help of time-consuming A/B tests.

 The same is true for remarketing PPC ads, which display your ads to people who have already visited your website.